 Individual commitment to the group effort has never been more important in driving success, especially in industries where the knowledge base is becoming increasingly specialised.
 Take science, technology, engineering and mathematics.
 In the 1960s, when Lombardi’s team were conquering all before them, it was common for a STEM paper authored by a single expert to rack up citations.
 Nowadays, single-author papers are more-or-less unheard of; the most influential research tends to come from cross-disciplinary and even cross-university research teams.1

-The same is true in other complex, technical fields such as asset management.
-Collaboration is crucial in ensuring investment professionals are able to build portfolios that deliver the outcomes clients want.
-In firms that lack good communication, asset-class specialists may work in silos, failing to share insights that would enable their colleagues to identify opportunities and avoid risks.
+The same is true in other complex, technical fields; including asset management.
+Collaboration is crucial in ensuring investment professionals can build portfolios that deliver the outcomes clients want.
+In firms that lack good communication, asset-class specialists may work in silos; failing to share insights that would enable their colleagues to identify opportunities and avoid risks.
 But while the importance of collaboration is widely recognised, putting it into practice is another matter.

-“In the asset management industry, finding, testing and implementing the best investment ideas is crucial to good performance, and that is impossible without interaction among teams at all levels of the business,” says Sunil Krishnan, head of Multi-asset Funds at Aviva Investors.
+“Finding, testing and implementing the best ideas is crucial to good performance, and that is impossible without interaction among teams at all levels of the business,” says Sunil Krishnan, head of multi-asset funds at Aviva Investors.
 “The real question is how best to facilitate collaboration.
 How can you ensure staff commit to the group effort?
-How can you get the best from everyone, and not just a few stars?
+How can you get the best from everyone, not just a few stars?
 How can you incentivise a truly collaborative process?
-Without attention to the details it’s just a buzzword.”
+Without attention to the details, it’s just a buzzword.”

-In this article, we set out the lessons we have learned while building a collaborative culture at Aviva Investors, along with insights from other disciplines such as business, sport and psychology.
-We highlight four key principles for successful collaboration: promote idea flow; challenge groupthink; choose the right technology; and incentivise.
+In this article, we highlight four key principles for successful collaboration: promote idea flow; challenge groupthink; choose the right technology; and incentivise.
 These solutions needn’t be operationally difficult or expensive – but they can deliver big results.

 1. Promote idea flow